 When is the Best Time to Buy Pond Fish?
-Guide to Safe Seasonal Stocking.
+(When to Stock Fish)

 When you want to incorporate new fish into your outdoor pond, you have to be mindful of the season and your location.
 Most common pond fish, particularly juveniles, are exceptionally sensitive to changes – such as the water temperature, pH, and just a new environment in general – and should only be introduced during the proper season and under suitable conditions to ensure that they are able to safely acclimate and survive.